 Epidemiological evidence suggests an association between pre-eclampsia and low dietary calcium.
 Calcium supplementation in the second half of pregnancy reduces the severe consequences of pre-eclampsia with a trend to reduced deaths as well, but does not reduce pre-eclampsia to the extent expected from the epidemiological data.

-Women with a history of pre-eclampsia in their most recent pregnancy who agree to participate receive calcium 500mg daily or placebo from enrolment until they become pregnant, and up to 20 weeks of pregnancy.
-After 20 weeks all women receive calcium supplementation with 1500mg daily according to WHO guidelines.
+Women with a history of pre-eclampsia in their most recent pregnancy who agreed to participate received calcium 500mg daily or placebo from enrolment until they became pregnant, and up to 20 weeks of pregnancy.
+After 20 weeks, all women received calcium supplementation with 1500mg daily according to WHO guidelines.
 The primary outcome is pre-eclampsia.
-About 1350 women will be enrolled to achieve the sample size of 540 women contributing data to the primary outcome.
+The study had a target of enrolling 1350 women in order to achieve the sample size of 540 women contributing data to the primary outcome.

 Calcium supplementation commenced before pregnancy will reduce the incidence of pre-eclampsia more effectively than does supplementation starting at 20 weeks’ gestation.